Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: A local data-driven approach

-Local dimension $d$ and persistence $\theta^{-1}$ have frequently been associated with the predictability of dynamical systems.
-More specifically, high local dimensions and low persistence are seen as an indication that the system is less predictable.
+Building on the above-defined quantities and leveraging extreme value theory, this framework introduces two local dynamical indices: the local dimension $d$ and persistence $\Theta$ (see Materials and Methods for a detailed explanation and derivation), both of which are frequently associated with the predictability of dynamical systems~\cite{gualandi2020predictable,faranda2017dynamical,hochman2019new}.
+More specifically, high local dimension and low persistence are seen as an indication that the system is less predictable.
 The rationale for this is as follows.
-If a system requires more degrees of freedom to be described at a given point in the phase space, then its complexity is greater at that given point, making it possibly less predictable.
-Similarly, if a system leaves a neighborhood fast, then the dynamics of that neighbour is fast, and non-persistent; aspect that may indicate reduced predictability.
-While these arguments on predictability are qualitatively valid, and frequently correct, they approach predictability from a complexity ($d$), and mean residence time ($\theta^{-1}$) perspective, without directly addressing predictability.
+If a system requires more degrees of freedom (high $d$) to be described at a given point in the phase space, then its complexity is greater at that given point, making it possibly less predictable.
+Similarly, if a system leaves a neighborhood quickly (low $\Theta$), then the dynamics in that neighborhood are fast and non-persistent, an aspect that may indicate reduced predictability.
+While these arguments on predictability are qualitatively valid, and frequently correct, they approach predictability from a complexity ($d$), and mean residence time ($\Theta$) perspective, without directly addressing predictability.

 In this work, we address the predictability of dynamical systems by building upon the framework of local dynamical indices just outlined.
-In particular, we introduce a new quantity named `\textit{time-lag recurrence}' and denoted by $\alpha_{\eta}$.
+In particular, we introduce a new quantity named `\textit{time-lagged recurrence}' and denoted by $\alpha_{\eta}$.
 This new quantity uses neighboring states to monitor an ensemble of trajectories, and provides an indication in a statistical sense of the local predictability of dynamical systems.
 This is accomplished in a purely data-driven fashion, i.e. without requiring a model nor further simplifications on the data.

-The computation of $\alpha_{\eta}$ is based on the concept of recurrences introduced above, and measured via the logarithmic return quantity defined in equation~\eqref{eq:log_dist}.
-More specifically, using equation~\eqref{eq:exceedance}, we identify the set of states -- i.e., recurrences -- $R_{t_{\boldsymbol{\zeta}}}$ in the neighborhood of the reference state $\boldsymbol{\zeta}$ that have positive exceedance, that is:
+The computation of $\alpha_{\eta}$ also relies on the concept of recurrences and the quantities defined above in Eqs.~\ref{eq:log_dist} and~\ref{eq:exceedance}, with a schematic illustration presented in Fig.~\ref{fig:fig1}.
+More specifically, we identify the set of states -- i.e., recurrences -- $R_{t_{\boldsymbol{\zeta}}}$ in the neighborhood of the reference state $\boldsymbol{\zeta}$, that is: